-Focus on “Developer Experience”, meaning that your product needs to provide usability paradigms that align with that persona.
-For example, most developers prefer using an SDK (software development kit) as opposed to coding directly against the API.
+Focus on “Developer Experience,” meaning that your product needs to provide usability paradigms that align with that persona.
+For example, most developers prefer using an SDK (software development kit) instead of coding directly against the API.
 Providing SDKs in their programming language of choice decreases ramp-up time and allows companies to leverage the training and tooling investments they already have on a particular technology.
-Other developer experience areas include having a good documentation, good tools, and a strong community.
+Other developer experience areas include having good documentation, good tools, and a strong community.

 When building a very technical product for a very technical audience, I do recommend recruiting a Technical Product Manager to lead the effort.
 The TPM won’t code or design the solution.
-Instead, she brings a deep understanding of this audience and will be able to navigate it more quickly.
+Instead, she brings a deep understanding of this audience and can navigate it more quickly.